weiserlab/wirelessnetworking/staff.md

 # Course Staff

 The course is coordinated and taught by the instructor Prof. Ambuj Varshney.
 The teaching assistant help with the tutorial sessions, grading of the assignments and projects.
-The additional support staff may help with the troubleshooting of IoT devices and with the course logistics.
+The support staff may help with the troubleshooting of IoT devices and with the course logistics.

 ## Instructor